Optimal localization for the Einstein constraints: Harmonic, radial, and shell stability

-Next, we establish three results for the localized momentum operator, which lead us to the desired linearized decay estimates namely in~\autoref{equa-sharp-M-localized-vari} (variational formulation),~\autoref{prop-decayL2-M} (integral estimates), and~\autoref{equa-sharp-M-localized} (sharp pointwise estimates).
-As in~\autoref{section=5}, these results are based on ellipticity arguments and on the proposed stability conditions.
+Next, we establish three results for the momentum operator, which all together lead us to the desired linearized decay estimates, namely \autoref{thm-sharp-m-localized-vari} (variational formulation), \autoref{thm:decayL2-M} (integral estimates), and \autoref{thm-sharp-m-localized} (pointwise estimates).
+As in \autoref{section=5}, these results arise as consequences of our new stability conditions in combination with standard ellipticity arguments.
+The proof of \autoref{thm:decayL2-M} relies on calculations in the next section.